EverTokki/CPSC221_Notes/Lectures/L2_Memory in C++.md

 void fn2() {
 	int z = 0;
 	fn1();
-	// at this point we will not have access to x, y anymore }
+	// At this point we will not have access to x, y anymore }
 ```